Utkar5hM/mariadb-ebpf-exporter/README.md

 - The `-dc` flag is for specifying the name of the database container to be used by docker-attach-run.
 By default, it is set to `some-mariadb`.

 - The `-p` flag is for specifying the port to be used by docker-run and docker-attach-run.
 By default, it is set to `2112`.

+- The `-t` flag is for specifying the minimum latency in milliseconds for a query to be considered slow to be captured by the exporter.
+By default, it is set to 0 capturing all queries.

 -------------------